tytydraco/yessleep/out/I_found_a_doll_in_my_Dads_closet.md

 When we got home, I immediately ran to my room and went to unscrew the vent.
 One of the screws was missing, so I undid the other side of the vent and grabbed the doll.
 I found the second screw stabbed in the top of the dolls head.

 (Part 1)

+Edit: Part 2 and 3 will be posted in r/creepcast!